carolinechen99/rust-miniprojects/README.md

 ## Projects
 - dict: a CLI that looks up words in a dictionary.
 Users enter a word from the command line, and the program returns the definition of that word.

+- rock-paper-scissors: a CLI that plays rock-paper-scissors with the user.
+The user enters their choice from the command line, and the program returns the result of the game.

+- stock: an actix web server that fetches stock market quotes from the Yahoo!
+Finance API.
+It allows you to fetch the latest price of a stock, as well as the price at a specific time in the past.
+It also includes a simple search feature that allows you to search for a stock by keyword.

+- nippon-hf: